tobiaswirtz/tobiaswirtz.github.io/_posts/shadowportfolio.markdown

 categories: tech
 ---

+I try to keep an eye on the early-stage market in an industry-agnostic and business-model agnostic way.
 My shadow portfolio currently consists of:

 1. [Pipedream Labs](https://www.pipedreamlabs.co/) - Building the Cloud for Objects
 2. [aiConomix](https://aiconomix.com/en) - RPA for everyone